19hours/sg-statutes/Acts/Income Tax Act.md

 [53/2007]

-(2E) Regulations made under subsection (1)(b), (bc) and (bd) may provide for the determination of the amount of income of the person to be exempted and for the deduction of expenses, allowances, losses and donations of the person otherwise than in accordance with this Act.
+(2E) Regulations made under subsection (1)(b), (bc) and (bd) may provide for the determination of the amount of income of the person to be exempted and for the deduction of expenses, allowances and losses of the person otherwise than in accordance with this Act.

 [53/2007]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (2F) Subsection (1)(ba) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any prepayment fee, redemption premium or break cost derived from any qualifying debt securities where —